marlonfrank30/BIGIP-ContainerIngressServices/ClusterIP/readme.md

 **Source:** https://clouddocs.f5.com/containers/latest/userguide/kubernetes/#chart-parameters

-## Creating VXLAN Tunnels on Kubernetes Cluster¶
+## Creating VXLAN Tunnels on Kubernetes Cluster
 This configuration is for Standalone BIG-IP.

 Log in to BIG-IP and create a partition called kube80 for CIS.